mapbox/mapboxgl-jupyter/docs-markdown/utils.md

 Parameter | Description
 --|--
 breaks | List of float values
-colors | String value for color ramp.
+colors | String value for color ramp OR a list of colors as hex, RGB, or RGBA strings.

 ### Color Options